enpress/enpress/readme.md

 npm install
 ```

-Open the website to complete the Wordpress setup.
+Then open the website with your local server to complete the Wordpress setup.

 ## Using Enpress with Valet

 Create a file in the valet drivers directory: `~/.valet/Drivers/EnpressValetDriver.php` with the following code:
 https://gist.github.com/jeffory/1b13edfe5ef2d2e670c3331841ae9bb9

-Then restart valet `valet restart`.
+Then restart valet with `valet restart`.